Save Our Students (S.O.S)

 Dropout and illiteracy rates are on the increase simply because people cannot afford to send or keep their kids in schools.
-The majority of these kids may never return.
+The majority of these students may never return.

 With each day that passes, more children go hungry and become vulnerable to lack of education, early marriage, and violence.
 Many are forced into child labor as low wage laborers.

 We’re facing the biggest Lebanese education emergency of our lifetime.

 Early learning is a major indicator of future success.
 COVID-19 and the situation in Lebanon has disrupted the education of an entire generation of children.
 Even before the COVID-19 pandemic struck, thousands of Lebanese children were out of school, mainly girls.
 For the thousands of other students that were enrolled, many were not learning.

 In areas of poverty, girls are more vulnerable to lack of education, forced labor, early marriage, and violence.

 For any child, suddenly being cut off from school, their friends and their normality can be hard.
 For vulnerable children, many of whom were already behind, it’s devastating.
 School is a lifeline for so many kids.
 When home isn’t safe, school is a security haven.
 When a student is living in poverty, school is hope for a better future.